extremenetworks/ExtremeScripting/EXOS/CLI_Scripting/autofsbackup/README.md

 * TFTP Server: IPv4 TFTP Server that allows switch to write files

 ### Example
-In the below example the x250e would upload all files on the switch and a second file in the root of the tftp for use with the Interactive Recovery script.
+In the below example, the X250e would upload all files on the switch and a second file in the root of the tftp for use with the Interactive Recovery script.
 ```
 <x250e running script>	(log entry of AAA.AuthPass triggers UPM)